haondt/talaria/README.md

-# Talaria
+# talaria

 [![Pipeline Status](https://img.shields.io/badge/pipeline-success-brightgreen)](https://gitlab.com/haondt/talaria/-/pipelines)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-**Talaria** is an intelligent Docker image updater that automatically scans your Docker Compose files, checks for newer image versions, and creates Git commits with the updates.
+**talaria** is an intelligent Docker image updater that automatically scans your Docker Compose files, checks for newer image versions, and creates Git commits with the updates.
 It provides a modern web interface for monitoring and controlling the update process.

-Talaria is heavily based on [Talos](https://gitlab.com/haondt/talos), but is lighter weight and includes just a subset of Talos' features.
+talaria is heavily based on [Talos](https://gitlab.com/haondt/talos), but is lighter weight and includes just a subset of Talos' features.

 ![](./docs/image.png)